2021 Food Tour of Japan in Autumn

 We meet in the evening for a farewell dinner, an exquisite sushi banquet.
 It will bring together all the elements of Kyushu food culture discovered along our journey – from its seas, mountains, rivers, and plains – reaffirming the fantastically diverse nature of its food and geography.

-This morning you will check out of your hotel after breakfast and your 2020 Food Tour of Japan in Autumn concludes.
-You can return by air or train to the international airports in Tokyo or Osaka, or fly home via Fukuoka.
-Why not linger longer in Kyushu and Japan?
-Ask Journey to the East to help you plan your personal tour extension.
+This morning you will check out of your hotel after breakfast and your 2021 Food Tour of Japan in Autumn concludes.
+You can fly out from Fukuoka, or return by air or train to the international airports in Tokyo or Osaka.
+Perhaps you might like to linger in Japan for a little longer.
+We will be delighted to plan your personal post-tour extension to show you a different part of Japan.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.